Table of Contents

 1. Develop and communicate a well-devised competency model

 Developing leadership excellence starts with defining what it looks like.
 Standardized and well-communicated definitions of desired managerial capabilities provide a window through which aspiring leaders can understand what to develop and where to focus their behaviors, and most importantly, the organization can use them to assess current and future leaders and provide corrective development.
-Common leadership competencies cover functional, analytic, decision-making, and interpersonal interactions for a sufficiently broad set of skills required to manage all the senior or executive role elements.
+Common leadership competencies cover functional, analytical, decision-making, and interpersonal skills, providing a sufficiently broad set of skills required to manage all the elements of senior or executive roles.
 For example, research supports the notion of emotional intelligence as a driver of leadership success.
 In fact, emotional intelligence has been shown to be the strongest predictor of performance, accounting for 58% of success.
-Such emotional maturity, combined with similarly aware decision-making, are shown to be effective ways to assess future success as a leader of people.
+Such emotional maturity, combined with similarly aware decision-making, is shown to be an effective way to assess future success as a leader of people.

 2. Focus leaders and managers' ability to guide and support subordinates

-Development should start early in a manager’s career, with offerings that establish foundational practices around communicating subordinate’s role expectations, providing performance feedback and direction, linking task assignments to the larger business objectives, listening and coaching, addressing personal challenges that slow progress towards work goals, recognizing successes, etc. As those requirements evolve in higher-level roles with larger groups of employees (and more levels between them), focusing mid-level and senior management towards broader communications skills and strategies, assessing middle managers, and translating business direction into functional or lower-level tactics are essential.
+Development should start early in a manager’s career, with offerings that establish foundational practices around communicating subordinates’ role expectations, providing performance feedback and direction, linking task assignments to the larger business objectives, listening and coaching, addressing personal challenges that slow progress towards work goals, and recognizing successes.
+As those requirements evolve in higher-level roles with larger groups of employees (and more levels between them), focusing mid-level and senior management towards broader communications skills and strategies, assessing middle managers, and translating business direction into functional or lower-level tactics are essential.

 Interestingly, McKinsey’s Organizational Health Index (OHI), which measures an organization’s adoption and adherence to a set of management practices that are predictive of improved organizational outcomes, includes findings that the development of a “Leadership factory” that develops and deploys strong leaders at all levels drives a six-fold (6X) improvement in organizational health.